element-foundation/construction-paper/Construction-Paper.md

 Capital efficiency has been introduced to the user's position.
 The user no longer gains exposure to a yield position without efficacy or use of the principal.
 The principal is in turn, freed up.

+<sub>Element Finance does not loan or provide leverage.
+If a user wishes to gain leverage, they do so with their own funds</sub>

 #### Example
 As a simple example, multiple compounds may result in the following: